garrandall/popular-music-data/tracks/eye-to-eye-go-west.md

   start_date: '1985-11-09'
 ---
 Maybe it's the wrong time
-But when is the right time to say i lied ?
+But when is the right time to say I lied ?
 I've been keeping secrets
 Could this be the last time we say goodbye ?